Chairperson: Professor Kovarsky

 560 Voice Disorders (3)

-Etiology and symptomatology of vocal pathology; intervention strategies for organic and functional voice disorders; emphasis on rehabilitation team approach to voice-resonance problems associated with cleft palate.
+Etiology and symptomology of vocal pathology for adults and children: intervention strategies for organic, behavioral and psychological voice disorders: rehabilitation team approach to voice-resonance problems associated with cleft palate.
+(Lec.
+3) Pre: graduate standing or permission of the instructor.
 (Lec.
 3) Pre: 372, 373, 374, 375, graduate standing, or permission of instructor.

 561 Phonological Disorders (3)